Automated inbound lead processing

 Open diagnosticBook a working session and we will map the first automation scenario around your process.

 Book a callShort cycle, one process, measurable goal, and a real decision point after launch.
+This keeps the work grounded and prevents the project from drifting into a vague transformation program.

 2-4 weeks to first production result.